 When having to decide between living in an assisted living community or living at home, the majority of seniors choose to remain in the comfort of their own home.
 A study conducted by the American Heart Association found that 90% of people over the age of 65 prefer to live at home.
-In home care is a great option for seniors who desire to live at home, but may have trouble taking care of themselves or everyday tasks that were easy to handle in the past.
+Quality home health care is a great option for seniors who desire to live at home, but may have trouble taking care of themselves or everyday tasks that were easy to handle in the past.

-Before choosing in home care for your loved one, there are a few key things to research before settling with this option.
+Before choosing in home care services for your loved one, there are a few key things to research before settling with this option.